Are you looking for a way to make your upper body workout more challenging? Look no further than pull-ups and chin-ups.

 - Lower yourself back down to the starting position.

-- Repeat the movement several times, working up to as many repetitions as possible.
+- Repeat the movement several times.

-19. scapular pull ups
+19. scapular Pull ups

-This movement is done without lifting the body, the shoulders are pulled up and down and the chin is tucked in.
+This movement is done without lifting the body; the shoulders are pulled up and down and the chin is tucked in.

 The movement is primarily focused on the shoulder blade.

-How To Do Scapular Retraction Pull Ups
+How To Do It

 - Start with your normal pull-up position.